jnktsj/jutil/README.md

-# Lab utils

-Utility scripts for setting up cloud environments or anything useful for the lab activities.
+# Junko's util scripts and notes